 Mar 1997 – Easter Garden, Bristol – reclamation of unowned land, at the SW end of York Street, off Blackboy Hill, during Easter weekend as community space from solicitor claiming adverse possession

-Jun 1997 – Holtsfield, Gower peninsula – solidarity weekend occupation in support of chalet dwellers whose new landowner wanted to evict them to make way for luxury housing – the 60 or so ‘hutters’ in 27 holiday homes eventually won their case in the House of Lords to remain
+Jun 1997 – Holtsfield, Gower peninsula – solidarity weekend occupation in support of chalet dwellers whose new landowner wanted to evict them to make way for luxury housing – the 60 or so ‘hutters’ in 27 holiday homes eventually won their case to remain in the House of Lords.

 Sep 1997 – Wychwood Forest, Oxfordshire – mystery tour by train from Oxford to Charlbury thence by foot to occupy Newhill Plain on Lord Rotherwick’s Wychwood Forest estate.
 The Lord was suing Oxfordshire county council for £1.6m for a footpath created in 1989 which went just inside the East edge of his vast 1400 acre estate.
 Newhill Plain is the location of a traditional Forest Fair which began as a Methodist picnic in the 1790s and took place annually on Wednesday and Thursday of the third week of September just after Oxford’s St Giles fair.
-It was forcibly extinguished by the Churchill family in 1857.
+It was forcibly extinguished by the Churchill family in 1857 but has now been partially restored by local villagers.

 Mar 1998 – Luton Hoo, Bedfordshire – weekend mystery one coach tour and occupation of beautiful grounds of vacant country estate South of Luton